Rated 4.9/5 by verified buyers

 Acrylic Coatings

 Acrylic deck coatings are water-based, fast-drying, and the most affordable option.
-They provide basic UV and moisture protection but lack the elasticity and crack-bridging capability of elastomeric systems.
+Most acrylic deck paints provide basic UV and moisture protection but lack the elasticity and crack-bridging of a full elastomeric waterproofing system (some acrylic-based systems are formulated as elastomeric — check the tested product).

 • Elongation: 50-150% (limited flexibility)